tmillr/jsonschematypes/codegen/README.md

 # jsconschematypes

-jsconschematypes is a Java library to generate Java or TypeSctript classes from standard JSON Schemas.
+jsconschematypes is a Java library for generating Java or TypeScript classes from standard JSON Schemas.

 An online demonstration [is here](https://tryjsonschematypes.appspot.com/#java).